 Allyl chloride, for example, causes toxic polyneuropathy (multiple nerve damage) with prolonged exposure.

-One glycerin-synthesizing method involves oxidation of allyl chloride with hypochlorite to produce dichlorohydrin, which it converts to epichlorohydrin.
+One glycerin-synthesizing method involves the oxidation of allyl chloride with hypochlorite to produce dichlorohydrin, which converts to epichlorohydrin.
 The process subsequently hydrolyzes the epichlorohydrin to yield a glycerin solution.